DUI Lawyer Orlando FL: Helping clients throughout the State

-- Person is under the influence of alcohol, a chemical substance, or a controlled substance such that it impairs their normal faculties;
+- The person is under the influence of alcohol, a chemical substance, or a controlled substance such that it impairs their normal faculties;

-- They have a breath-alcohol level of 0.08 percent or more.
+- The person has a breath-alcohol level of 0.08 percent or more.

 As you can see, police can charge you with a DUI even if you do not have a blood-alcohol concentration at or above the legal limit.
 Any behavior that demonstrates a driver’s impairment as a result of alcohol or drug use can result in DUI charges and, ultimately, a DUI conviction.